jrochkind/faster_s3_url/README.md

 ## Performance Benchmarking

-Benchmarks were done using scripts checked into repo at `./perf` (which use benchmark-ips with mode `:stats => :bootstrap, :confidence => 95`), on my 2015 Macbook Pro, using ruby MRI 2.6.6.
+Benchmarks were done using scripts checked into repo at `./perf` (which use benchmark-ips with mode `:stats => :bootstrap, :confidence => 95`), on my 2015 Macbook Pro, using ruby MRI 2.6.6., on faster_s3_url version 0.1.0.
 Benchmarking is never an exact science, hopefully this is reasonable.

 In my narrative, I normalize to how many iterations can happen in **10ms** to have numbers closer to what might be typical use cases.